Tille88/thesis-data-analysis/README.md

     - [x] Data collection
         - [x] Better chapter overview, describe how forms and colours generated and represented (move from Appendix), highlight not representing a physical variable but generated
     - [x] Change references to Appendix A-C....
-    - [ ] Fig 5 & table 2 (also describing text) -> Results, only methodology saying what will be done
+    - [x] Fig 5 & table 2 (also describing text) -> Results, only methodology saying what will be done

-- [ ] Read through and simplify text, better reading flow
+- [ ] PRINT -> Read through and simplify text, better reading flow
     - [ ] Perception is focus, start many sections with highlighting that, simplify discussion of what has been studied

 <!-- Pre secondary draft -->